Moodle app notifications

 - You have entered an Airnotifier access key in the Mobile settings in the Site administration

-- Mobile is enabled (open eye) in 'Manage message outputs' in the Site administration
+- Mobile is enabled in Messaging > Notification settings in the Site administration

-- Any user not receiving notifications has enabled mobile notifications in the mobile app in Preferences > Notifications, then check that the Notifications toggle is enabled.
+- Any user not receiving notifications has enabled mobile notifications in the mobile app in App settings > Notification preferences then check that "Disable notifications" is not selected

-- Any user not receiving notifications has enabled the type of notifications they want to receive in Preferences > Notifications.
+- Any user not receiving notifications has enabled the type of notifications they want to receive in App settings > Notification preferences

-- Any user not receiving notifications hasn't disabled his current device in Preferences > Notifications > 3 dots menu > Configure devices
+- Any user not receiving notifications hasn't disabled his current device in App settings > Notification preferences > 3 dots menu > Configure devices

 - Mobile notifications are not disallowed by an administrator in 'Default message outputs' in the Site administration